-Our StoryThe Otago Childcare Centre became an Incorporated Society on 24th October 1986.
+Our StoryThe Otago Childcare Centre (OCC) one of the first early childhood centres in Dunedin.
+OCC became an Incorporated Society on 24th October 1986.

 |